milbai/MapContentObserver/README.md

 # MapContentObserver
-Map Implementation of Bluetooth In android to attempt to send messages on a map session of a map client exists
+Map Implementation of Bluetooth In android to attempt to send string messages on a map session if a map client exists